Tracktor/treege/AI_GENERATION.md

 ### Button is Disabled

-The sparkle button is disabled when:
+The wand sparkles button is disabled when:
 - No `aiConfig` is provided
 - `apiKey` is empty or undefined